The History of the White Horse Folk Club

 In 2003 Dave Garmont became organizer of the club, with Lefty Wright as MC and Helen remaining treasurer, while Mervyn continued as a regular member.
 From 2004 Chris and Derrick Beer took over as organizers with Geoff Davies and Maria Cormack as treasurers.
 We set up a committee which still meets regularly and whose members take it in turns to be MC.
 Dave Garmont brought the club into the 21st century by constructing the website and he regularly updates the photos of guests and members.
 We had to leave The Fox after Mary retired and the pub, after a few changes of hands, eventually closed in October 2013.
 Following a brief sojourn at the King and Queen Inn the club took up residence at the Church Room, St Michael’s Church, Highworth where we still meet.

-In recent years we formed links with the Riverfolk Acoustic Club run by Jay Mathews and the late much-lamented Ray Mathews at Lechlade.
+In recent years we formed links with the Riverfolk Acoustic Club run by Jay Matthews and the late much-lamented Ray Matthews at Lechlade.
 With these inspirational people, Derrick and Chris set up a festival at the monastic barn in Great Coxwell, called Live at the Tithe.
 After a day out at all the little stalls and many activities including at the busking tent and folk stage, everyone enjoyed evening performances in the barn’s magnificent historic setting.
 Against magical background illumination we watched star singers such as Show of Hands, Jez Lowe and Martyn Joseph.

 Mervyn enjoyed the Live at the Tithe festivals enormously and performed wearing his traditional shepherd’s smock, as shown below.